datacarpentry/semester-biology/exercises/Neon-phenology-from-space-R.md

 language: R
 ---

-The high-resolution images from [NEON Canopy Height from Space]({{ site.baseurl }}/exercises/Neon-canopy-height-from-space-R) can be integrated with satellite imagery that is gathered more frequently.
+The high-resolution images from [Canopy Height from Space]({{ site.baseurl }}/exercises/Neon-canopy-height-from-space-R) can be integrated with satellite imagery that is gathered more frequently.
 We will use data collected from [MODIS](http://modis.gsfc.nasa.gov/).
 One common ecological process that can be observed from space is [phenology](https://en.wikipedia.org/wiki/Phenology) (*or seasonal patterns*) of plants.
 Multi-band satellite imagery can be processed to provide a vegetation index of greenness called [NDVI](https://en.wikipedia.org/wiki/Normalized_Difference_Vegetation_Index).
 NDVI values range from `-1.0` to `1.0`, where negative values indicate clouds, snow, and water; bare soil returns values from `0.1` to `0.2`; and green vegetation returns values greater than `0.3`.